p-mongodb/ruby-specifications/README.md

 The main code for adding the discriminator value is in `traversable.rb` in a function titled `inherited`.
 There are also a few other places where `class.to_s` is hard-coded that have to be changed.

 1. Add a class variable to `traversable.rb` that is an `attr_accessor` and defaults to `class.to_s`.
-2. I want to use an `attr_accessor` here because I don't want inheritance to affect the value of the discriminator mapping.
+2. I want to use an `attr_accessor` here because I don't want inheritance to affect the value of the discriminator value.
-3. Have the discriminator mappings set in the default to the discriminator key field in each subclass.
+3. Have the discriminator value set in the default to the discriminator key field in each subclass.
-2. Prepend the `discriminator_mapping` function with the hereditary check, to make it unable to set the `discriminator_mapping` from the parent.
+2. Prepend the `discriminator_value` function with the hereditary check, to make it unable to set the `discriminator_value` from the parent.
 3. Change the `inherited` function to use this variable inside the `default_proc`.
-4. Modify the `criteria.rb` (and other) files to change the hard-coded `class.to_s` to use the `discriminator_mapping` class variable to get the discriminator value.
+4. Modify the `criteria.rb` (and other) files to change the hard-coded `class.to_s` to use the `discriminator_value` class variable to get the discriminator value.

 ## Assumptions and Risks
 None